 Taiwan is basically a huge central mountain region with populous areas created along the coastline.
 It is incredibly beautiful, but can make travel a bit of a pain, with the train line only running around the country and the one centrally crossing road inaccessible to buses so only viable if you have a car.

-Our accommodation varied from a 16 bed shared dorm room to a very modern en suite room thanks to airbnb coming to rescue when every placed seemed to be booked up or hugely expensive.
-It was only upon arriving in our final location before returning to Taipei, Sun Moon Lake, that I was able to finally get some bartering done on rooms as we wandered the now semi empty hotels.
+My accommodation varied from a 16 bed shared dorm room to a very modern en suite room thanks to airbnb coming to rescue when every placed seemed to be booked up or hugely expensive.
+It was only upon arriving in my final location before returning to Taipei, Sun Moon Lake, that I was able to finally get some bartering done on rooms as we wandered the now semi empty hotels.
 Other than that it was often a bit of a last minute search of every room booking website I knew to find somewhere to stay, I would firstly recommend avoid travelling near China during Chinese New Year or if you have to then pre-book in advance!

 This trip was a fun experience, but did get me thinking about pre-booking/planning, something I have very rarely done in all my previous trips.
 In the coming year my trips will all be mini-trips in vacation time from school so under a fairly short time constraint.
 Being able to relax about everything being booked and knowing where I’m going/staying may be something I think about a bit more.